Redwood City Seed Company,

 --Sweetgrass Ethnobotanical corner

 Anyone lifting any sentences from this web site, and reprinting, or posting them on the web, or distributing them as an electronic file (like PDF) without written permission, including for educational use, agrees to pay on demand, liquidated damages of $100 per sentence per day.
-Leaf Nutrient level chart, the sweetgrass regrowing chart and the sweetgrass drying charts are each twenty sentences-worth of liquidated damages.
+Please note that the Leaf Nutrient level chart, the sweetgrass regrowing chart and the sweetgrass drying charts are each twenty sentences-worth of liquidated damages.

 By lifting any images and using it without a license,

-you agree to pay on demand, liquidated damages of $100 per image
+you agree to pay on demand, liquidated damages of $100 per

-at 7 cents per minute.
+will be prorated at 7 cents per minute.

 TRADEMARK NOTICE: Please note that "Supershamanistic" is a trademark exclusively owned by the Redwood City Seed Company, and the purchase of plants from our company, does not give any permission for buyers, to commercially utilize the terms "Super" or "Supershamanistic" or any of our descriptive information, or use of any of our growing or other information or images, without a written license agreement, and the payment of an annual license fee.